MikeyBurkman/partymoji/README.md

   - Maybe make them exponential -- lower values on the slider are easier to select, but as you move the slider right, it starts skipping values.
 (Lower values typically require more precision.)
   - Could also try increasing/decreasing the slider value based on how fast the cursor is moving?
 - Rewrite (over time) the UI using styled-components, not Material UI, so we have more control over things
-- Write a gif encoder in Rust/web assembly, so creating gifs is a lot faster
-  - Ideally the gif encoder is a separate open source project that this app merely uses.
+- Consider making the rust gif encoder a separate open source project that this app merely uses.
 - Extra credit - GIFs can be greatly optimized by having subsequent animation frames only overwrite part of the image.
 Would be really cool to figure out how to do that ourselves.

 ### Effect ideas